 What types of accommodations are available?

-The most common accommodations are extra time on exams and note takers for class, but accommodations will be tailored specifically to address your unique case.
+The most common accommodations are extra time on exams or note takers for class, but accommodations will be tailored specifically to address your unique case.

 Will my professors know I receive accommodations?